21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 • Prisma (Lensa): Per Prisma Labs’ privacy policy, uploaded images may be used for model improvement.
 Magic Avatars require batch selfie uploads.
 This practice has drawn concern from privacy advocates.

-Best practice: Read each vendor’s privacy policy and terms of service before uploading images.
-Policies change — check periodically.
+Best practice: read each vendor’s privacy policy and terms of service before uploading images.
+Policies change, so check periodically.

-AI-edited images generally retain the copyright of the original photographer, with some nuances:
+AI-edited images generally retain the copyright of the original photographer, with some nuances.

 • AI-enhanced images (denoise, upscale, color correction): These are modifications of your original work.
-Copyright is clear — you own it.
+Copyright is clear, you own it.

-Practical guidance: For commercial work, disclose AI editing when required by your industry or client agreements.
+Practical guidance: for commercial work, disclose AI editing when required by your industry or client agreements.
 Use Content Credentials (C2PA) where available to maintain provenance chains.

 Ethical Considerations